zzzbitz/IDO/Reviewer-MNWV/Reviewer-MNWV.md

 | DivideMix | ResNet-50    | 74.59±0.55     | 717s           |
 | IDO       | ResNet-50    | **74.77±0.48** | **229s**       |

 <center>Table 1.
-The results of DivideMix and IDO with the setting of pre-trained ResNet50, with SGD, lr = 2e-3, weight_decay = 1e-3, momentum=0.9, batch_size=64.
+The results of DivideMix and IDO.
+The experiment is conducted under the setting with pre-trained ResNet50, with SGD, lr = 2e-3, weight_decay = 1e-3, momentum=0.9, batch_size=64.
 One epoch has 1000 iterations, and 100 epochs are trained.
-We set stage 1 lasts 2 epochs, stage 2 lasts 98 epochs.
+We set stage 1 for 2 epochs, stage 2 for 98 epochs.
 The experiment was performed on a single A100 80GB, repeated 5 times</center>

 ### Table 2
 | Noise     | Architecture   | Sym.
 20%     | Sym.
 40%     | Sym.
 60%     | Asym.
 40%    | Inst.
 40%    |